FLASH MEMORY W25Q64 SOUND RECORDER AND PLAYER FOR PIC16F1827 / PIC12F1822

 The FAT32 code is minimal, it only fineds the files location and repeats playing them.
 File names have to be short and located in the root folder.

 The PIC's CCP is used as a DAC to convert the digital data back to audio.
-The quality of the audio is reasonable.
+The sound is tape quality.

 SD card interfaces the PIC in SPI mode.
 Reading the data is in multi-blocks.
 The Error LED indicates error sent by the SD card.
 For speaker amplifier see below.